| | | |

 Want to host a Cookie Swap?
 I've got 7 Tips to make your Christmas Cookie Exchange the best ever!

 You might be wondering, how do I plan a holiday cookie exchange?
 Just remember, before starting anything, a holiday cookie exchange is all about having fun!
-(And getting a boatload of cookies, of course.)
+(And getting tons of cookies, of course.)

 Don’t stress out planning your party.
 The best aspect of a cookie exchange party is that they are low-key.
-Since they are for a short amount of time, they don’t necessarily require a significant amount of planning or preparation.
+Since the parties usually last for a short amount of time, they only require a bit of planning and preparation.

 1. Think of family and friends to invite, and then email or message them to make it happen.